My Parents Are in So Much Debt: How to Help?

 While parents’ debt can be challenging to discuss, addressing it early enough with family members is essential.
 Explore everything about your parents’ finances, including their expenses, income sources, and liabilities.
 This should help you come up with an actionable plan.

 Identify what they owe and to whom.
 This may include mortgages, medical bills, credit cards, and other types of loans.
 Sort out these debts to determine which demands an immediate course of action.
-For instance, settling medical bills is more pressing than paying off a mortgage.
+For instance, when deciding between settling debt vs paying in full, settling medical bills is more pressing than paying off a mortgage.
 Once you clearly understand your parents’ loan, create a repayment plan.

 4. Listen to their needs